Internet and Its Uses · 4 question types

 A cookie is a plain text file, not a program.
 Cookies cannot themselves run code or directly attack the user's computer.
 (Whether the information they carry is privacy-friendly is a separate question; see "Privacy concerns" below.)

-The IGCSE syllabus names two types: session cookies and persistent cookies.
+Cookies come in two types: session and persistent cookies.

 | Stored in | RAM (the browser's memory) | Hard disk / SSD (a file on the user's device) |